-The remoteness of the region from well-travelled areas may be responsible for this neglect.
+The remoteness of the region from well-travelled areas may be responsible for this sort of neglect.
 The advantage is obvious: its beaches are less crowded than in other, more popular parts of Italy.
 But then, this is the fate of the eastern section of the country, the one that runs along all the length of the Adriatic coast.
 With the exception of that major naval power, Venice, and some very successful seaside resorts like Rimini, birthplace of the great film director Federico Fellini, eastern Italy has always remained a sort of Cinderella to the rest of the country.

 Puglia - Trani Cathedral

-In the surroundings of Bari (provincia di Bari) are several places of interest: Giovinazzo, between the Gargano peninsula and Bari, a lovely seaside resort with a splendid 12th century cathedral, Canosa di Puglia, with many and remarkable Roman remains; Bitonto and Trani, with beautiful cathedrals (the latter, pictured right, is stunning, overlooking the sea); Altamura, with a 13th century cathedral of the Virgin Mary; Castel del Monte, with a castle built between 1240 and 1250 on an octagonal plan with characteristic octagonal towers; Gioia del Colle, with its 11th century castle; Conversano, with a Norman keep; and Molfetta, with its 12-13th centuries cathedral.
+In the surroundings of Bari ("provincia di Bari") are several places of interest: Giovinazzo, between the Gargano peninsula and Bari, a lovely seaside resort with a splendid 12th century cathedral, Canosa di Puglia, with many and remarkable Roman remains; Bitonto and Trani, with beautiful cathedrals (the latter, pictured right, is stunning, overlooking the sea); Altamura, with a 13th century cathedral of the Virgin Mary; Castel del Monte, with a castle built between 1240 and 1250 on an octagonal plan with characteristic octagonal towers; Gioia del Colle, with its 11th century castle; Conversano, with a Norman keep; and Molfetta, with its 12-13th centuries cathedral.

-Monopoli (pictured below), about 40 km south of Bari on the coast between Bari and Brindisi, is a town of historical importance, with many interesting and beautiful sights, including an ancient cathedral built in 1107 and restored in the 17th century.
+Monopoli (pictured below), about 40 km south of Bari on the coast between Bari and Brindisi, is a port and town of historical importance, with many interesting and beautiful sights, including an ancient cathedral built in 1107 and restored in the 17th century.